-FGT requested a special permit, allowing the pipe to operate at its desired MAOP in the Class 2 and Class 3 areas without replacing or pressure testing pipe.
-The current MAOP of the pipeline will be maintained in this alternative and the pipelines will be subject to additional safety inspections and criteria.
-Therefore, the special permit will avoid:
+FGT requested a special permit, allowing FGT to maintain the current MAOP despite a class change to Class 3 due to population growth.
+Without a special permit, in Class 3 locations, FGT would be required to reduce the pressure, replace the pipe, or pressure test the pipe.
+Under this alternative, the pipelines will be subject to additional safety inspections and criteria.
+Therefore, the special permit avoids:

-- 1. Construction related impacts along the pipeline ROW; - 2.
-Construction-related inconveniences for businesses and residences located near the affected area; - 3.
+- 1. Construction related impacts along the pipeline right-of-way (ROW); - Construction-related inconveniences for businesses and residences located near the affected area; - 3.
 Service disruptions that could result from taking the line out of service during pipe replacement and pressure testing activities; and - 4.
-The venting of the natural gas to atmosphere will be avoided.
+The cost burdened by FGT's customers from the venting of the natural gas to atmosphere would be avoided.

-All segments of pipe in the special permit will be treated as HCAs under an integrity management program (IMP) (49 CFR Part 192, Subpart O) as a requirement of the special permit.
+All segments of pipe in the special permit must be treated as HCAs under an IMP (49 CFR Part 192, Subpart O) as a requirement of the special permit.